Hydrographic office: India

 The Indian Naval Hydro-graphic Department (INHD) headed by Chief Hydrographer to the Government of India is an Indian Government agency responsible for hydro-graphic surveys and nautical charting in India.

 New Zealand

-LINZ Hydrographic Service are responsible for hydrographic surveying, production of nautical charts, and provision of tidal information covering the waters of New Zealand.
-Nautical charts can no longer be purchased directly from LINZ but must be purchased from Bluestar Group or from an authorized agent.
+Land Information New Zealand (LINZ) is responsible for hydrographic surveying, production of nautical charts, and provision of tidal information covering the waters of New Zealand through the New Zealand Hydrographic Authority (NZHA).
+Nautical charts can no longer be purchased directly from LINZ but must be purchased from Bluestar Group or from an authorised agent.

 Norway

 The Norwegian Hydrographic Service is responsible for hydrographic surveying and production of nautical charts covering the waters of Norway.
 Also operates the Primar ENC Service.

-Republic of Ireland
+Ireland

-The Republic of Ireland is actively undertaking the largest civilian seabed mapping programme in the world, as a joint venture by the Marine Institute and the Geological Survey of Ireland.
+Ireland is actively undertaking the largest civilian seabed mapping programme in the world, as a joint venture by the Marine Institute and the Geological Survey of Ireland.
 Total mapping coverage of the INSS to end of 2005 was 432,000 km2 and taken along with an earlier DCENR Petroleum Affairs Division, over 81% of the Irish designated seabed area (at end 2005) has been mapped.
 The INtegrated Mapping FOr the Sustainable Development of Ireland's MArine Resource (INFOMAR) programme is a successor to the Irish National Seabed Survey (INSS) and concentrates on creating a range of integrated mapping products of the physical, chemical and biological features of the seabed in the near-shore area.
 The programme is being funded by the Irish Government through the Department of Communications, Energy and Natural Resources as part of the National Development Plan, 2007 – 2013 [11].
 Data are passed on to the United Kingdom Hydrographic Office (UKHO) for subsequent production of nautical charts.